Updated August 13, 2019.

-Examining content popularity in this way will give you an indication of what type of content you should be investing in and which pieces of content you should focus on improving.
+Examining content in this way will give you an indication of what type of content you should be investing in and which pieces of content you should improve.

 What Content Is Being Shared?

-When your content is being shared on social media, your site’s visibility is amplified, so it’s essential to keep track of which content is being shared the most via social media.
+When your content is shared online, your site’s visibility is amplified, so it’s essential to keep track of which content is being shared the most via social media.
 An easy tool that can help you keep track of social shares is the AddThis Sharing Sidebar.

 Act on Your Stats.

-It’s important to understand which pages are doing a good job at converting people.
-From there, you should analyze the content on those pages to see what’s so effective about it, and how you can apply those lessons to other pages on your site.
-You should also consider how you can increase traffic to the highest converting pages.
+It’s important to understand which pages convert visitors at high rates.
+Analyze the content on those pages to see what’s so effective about it, and how you can apply those lessons to other pages on your site.
+Also consider how you can increase traffic to the highest converting pages.

 Are you seeing engagement on your site?
 It’s easy to track stats without ever looking at them.
 The tough, but most essential part, is actually interpreting your stats and acting on the information they give you.
-For example, if you don’t like the conversion rates on your product detail pages, you’re going to want to play with the copy, the creative, or calls-to-action (CTA) to increase conversion on the page.
+For example, if you don’t like the conversion rates on your product detail pages, A/B test the copy, the creative, or calls-to-action (CTA) to increase conversion on the page.

 Step 3: Create Engaging Content